the GMG English Drama Group

 Latest productions and plans

-After twenty-one years of 32 successful productions, the GMG English Drama Group the fringe (founded 1996) is now an established group within the Bayreuth amateur theatres and in its 22nd glorious year.
+After twenty-two years of 34 successful productions, the GMG English Drama Group the fringe (founded 1996) is now an established group within the Bayreuth amateur theatres and in its 23nd glorious year.

 Every year, the group presents a new long play by an English-speaking author in the weeks immediately before Easter.
 It is the only secondary school English Drama Group in Bavaria that does so annually and which has taken its productions elsewhere, too, e.g. the Willstätter-Gymnasium in Nürnberg, the MGF in Kulmbach, and the Helene-Lange-Gymnasium in Fürth.
 Since 2006, the fringe has participated regularly in the “Bayreuther Schultheatertage”.

 The hard work and many hours of rehearsal (frequently more than 150 hours of rehearsal) have been rewarded by growing numbers of spectators and donations by sponsors.
-The audiences have grown from 450 spectators in 1997 to on average around 1,100 people in Bayreuth alone.
+The audiences have grown from 450 spectators in 1997 to around 1,100 people in Bayreuth alone.
+Since our traditional venue (Kleines Haus der Stadthalle) was closed and we moved to the Tagungszentrum der Universität, audiences have dropped somewhat, but are still above 700.

 Sponsors that support the group’s work have been many local businesses, especially Möbel Becher and Möbel Hertel in Bayreuth, but we also owe a lot to those who regularly advertise in our printed programmes and the students’ parents – individually and in the form of the Elternbeirat.
 Thank you.